“Love me, love me… say that you love me.”

 For those of you who light up when your partner suggests spending time with you and always seems down for hanging out, you’re looking at Quality Time as your love language.
-As the name suggests, this love language means you desire spending meaningful time with your partner, not to mention active listening and consistent eye contact.
+As the name suggests, this love language means you desire to spend meaningful time with your partner, not to mention active listening and consistent eye contact.

-Those with this love language put strong value on being in the same space as their partner—physically, emotionally, and mentally.
+Those with this love language put a strong value on being in the same space as their partner—physically, emotionally, and mentally.
 So whether that’s starting a new TV series together on Netflix or taking a vacation together, it’s all about being actively engaged and present in the moment as a couple.

 (Writer’s tip: Don’t have your phone out with Quality Timers.
 They often bristle at outside distractions, especially phones, which can take away from the connection.)

 Raise your hand if you love when your partner makes you breakfast in the morning, brews tea when you’re sick, or does the laundry without having to be asked.

 If you raised your hand, you’re most likely looking at Acts of Service as your primary love language.
 This means you thoroughly appreciate a partner who just wants to make your life easier.

 For those who identify with this love language, this means you firmly believe actions speak louder than words.
 Forget empty promises—you need someone to come through for you and show you that you can rely on them.
 Here it’s all about showing, not telling.
 This could range from doing the dishes to picking them up from the airport.
 It needn’t be grand, either—remember that your partner just wants to feel appreciated and helped.